arasgungore/arithmator-discord-bot/README.md

 # arithmator-discord-bot

-Node.js app for implementing a Discord bot named "Arithmator" for performing basic and advanced arithmetic operations.
+Node.js app that implements a Discord bot named "Arithmator" for performing basic and advanced arithmetic operations.